 If you already hold a tourist licence from your autonomous community, that number is the one you need.
 Registration happens, and has always happened, at the regional level.
 The national single registry meant to consolidate them was annulled by the Supreme Court.

-Why Airbnb, Booking, and VRBO require it
+Why Airbnb, Booking, and VRBO require the registration number

 EU Regulation 2024/1028 on short-term accommodation rentals entered into force in 2024.
 It requires major online platforms to collect, verify, and share host registration data with public authorities, and the registration number is the piece the whole system turns on.

-From 20 May 2026, platforms are required to:
+From 20 May 2026, platforms are required to1:

 - Request the registration number from every host listing a tourist accommodation in the EU.